Codes of Practice (CP)

 Provides the minimum safety practices and principles for the selection and assembly of pressure equipment to control and distribute gases.
 Details the requirements for the design, installation, testing, commissioning and handover of a pressure system.
 It sets out the roles and responsibilities of the Designer, the Installer and the User.

 The design and construction of manifolds using acetylene gas from 1.5 to 25 bar.
 Revision 3: 2016

 Covers the design and construction of acetylene gas manifolds, working at pressures from 1.5 bar up to 25 bar, to which single or multiple cylinders can be connected.
 The statutory requirements in such systems are detailed.

 The safe distribution of acetylene in the pressure range 0 - 1.5 bar.
 Revision 3: 2015

 Gives guidance on the safe distribution of acetylene at pressures between 0-1.5 bar.
 Both fixed and mobile systems are included, as are the statutory requirements.

 The safe use of oxy-fuel gas equipment (individual portable or mobile cylinder supply).
-Revision 7 2014, Corrigendum 1: January 2017
+Revision 8 2018.

-The movement on public roads of tanks designed for the static storage of liquefied gases.
-This code does not apply to tanks designed to the road transport regulations.
+The movement on public roads of storage tanks, as well as other gaseous equipment, designed for use in a static location.
+This code does not apply to tanks designed to comply with the road transport Regulations.